Codehound1/sepsis-compliance-etl/README.md

 Hospitals must report on timely care for patients with sepsis and septic shock.
 This project extracts clinical data, calculates compliance with SEP-1 measures, and visualizes results.

 ## 🧠 Solution
-- Extracted encounter and patient data from Epic Caboodle
+- Extracted encounter and patient data from database.
 - Applied SEP-1 measure logic for lactate, blood cultures, and antibiotics
 - Calculated compliance flags and exported to dashboard-ready format